ibNez/rag-document-handler/docs/configuration.md

 - **EMAIL_BATCH_LIMIT**: Limits the number of emails processed in a single batch to prevent memory issues with large mailboxes.
 Adjust based on available memory and email sizes.

-- **EMAIL_CORRUPTION_DETECTION**: Enables enhanced validation of email messages including Message-ID header validation and structure checks.
+- **EMAIL_CORRUPTION_DETECTION**: Enables validation of email messages including Message-ID header validation and structure checks.
 Recommended for production use.

 - **EMAIL_OFFSET_TRACKING**: Enables smart offset tracking to resume processing from the last successful position after interruptions.